Skip to content

 Notebook and pen on a table

-Camera and map
+Camera and map on a table

-Field & Photography
+Field & photography

-Routes, photos & accessibility checks
+Walks, photos & accessibility checks

 Walks, step-free routes and venue exteriors are checked on foot.
 We annotate rough patches, gradients and seasonal conditions.

-People chatting outdoors
+People chatting outdoors in a park

 Community